Owl4444/APT41-KnowledgeGraph/README.md

 # APT41 - Knowledge Graph with Neo4J
 Experimentation of Neo4J for knowledge mapping and Querying.
-Testing out ease of use for TI though this idea is not original
+Testing out ease of use for TI though this idea is not original.
+This could be part of a simluation of how Mandiant find out about tools that were shared amongst different APT groups as well as the tools/malware that were shared among them.
+We can see some overlaps and that their relationship can be easily visualized.
+Not all information about this APT is here but definitely something that anyone can build upon!
+Overall, I think I can see the benefits of knowledge graph creation when tracking activities of threat actor assuming we have the right tech stack, intel and telemetry to do so.

 # DATA Sources
 - Mandiant